DrStrangeloovee/syshard-lab-protocol/README.md

 ## Usage

+First make sure the `.vault_pass` exists under the `ansible` folder and contains the decrypt the vault.
+To run the playbook:
+`ansible-playbook playbook.yml --vault-password-file .vault_pass -i inventory/hosts.ini`

-There are two ways to compile the document:
+To compile the document:

 ### Using Typst directly